Encryptioncode/graphic-website/README.md

 # graphic-website
-Graphic website of Encryption code
+Graphic website of Encryption code, with a lot of interactive things

 It is supposed to end up similar to the apple website
 - Animations while scrolling